kyma-project/kyma/docs/application-connector/08-10-rotate-root-ca.md

    cat merged-ca.crt | base64
    ```

 1. Replace the old certificate in the Istio Secret.
-Edit the Secret and replace the `ca.crt` value with the `merged-ca.crt` base64-encoded certificate.
+Edit the Secret and replace the `cacert` value with the `merged-ca.crt` base64-encoded certificate.

    ```bash
    kubectl -n istio-system edit secret kyma-gateway-certs-cacert
    ```

-1. Renew the certificates in a Runtime.
+1. Wait for all the client certificates to be renewed.

+    > **NOTE:** In the case of a Kyma Runtime connected to the central Connector Service, the system renews the certificates automatically using the information stored in the Secrets.
+Alternatively, you can renew the certificates in said Runtime yourself.
 To do that, create a CertificateRequest custom resource (CR) in the Runtime in which you want to renew the certificates.
-Alternatively, wait for the certificates to expire in a given Runtime.
-The system renews the certificates automatically using the information stored in the Secrets you updated.

-1. After the certificates are renewed in a Runtime, remove the `kyma-gateway-certs-cacert` Secret entry which contains the old certificate.
+1. After the client certificates are renewed, remove the `kyma-gateway-certs-cacert` Secret entry which contains the old certificate.
 First, encode the `new-ca.crt` file with base64.

+   > **CAUTION:** Do not proceed with this step until all the client certificates have been renewed!

    ```bash
    cat new-ca.crt | base64
    ```

-1. Edit the Secret and replace the `ca.crt` value with the `new-ca.crt` base64-encoded certificate.
+1. Edit the Secret and replace the `cacert` value with the `new-ca.crt` base64-encoded certificate.

    ```bash
    kubectl -n istio-system edit secret kyma-gateway-certs-cacert